cbednarski/packer-ubuntu/README.md

     git clone https://github.com/cbednarski/ubuntu-14.04-base
     cd ubuntu-14.04-base
     make

-The VMs will get spit out with the `.box` extension.
+    make install

-Note: the makefile will also attempt to add the boxes to your Vagrant collection.
-If you don't want this to happen (e.g. in CI), run `make build` instead.
-See the makefile for details.
+The VMs will get spit out with the `.box` extension. `make install` will add the boxes to your Vagrant box list.